 A 1/31/08 aerial view depicted the abandoned airfield in a completely unchanged state.

-A 5/2/10 aerial view showed that the beginnings of a new road had been constructed westward through the center of the former airfield at some point between 2008-2010,
+A 5/2/10 aerial view showed that a path to install a gas transmission line had been cut westward through the center of the former St. Cloud Airfield at some point between 2008-2010.

 The site of St. Cloud Airfield is located southwest of the intersection of Michigan Avenue & Bulldog Lane.